stheophil/MappingRover/README.md

 ## The Mac Application

 The Mac app receives sensor data from the rover and sends control commands to the vehicle.
-It builds a [probabilistic occupancy grid map](http://en.wikipedia.org/wiki/Occupancy_grid_mapping) from the sensor data:
+It builds a (still pretty rough) [probabilistic occupancy grid map](http://en.wikipedia.org/wiki/Occupancy_grid_mapping) from the sensor data:

 ![Annotated occupancy grid](https://raw.githubusercontent.com/stheophil/MappingRover/master/example_map.png)

+The implementation is based on the description in [_Thrun, S., Burgard, W. and Fox, D. (2005).
+Probabilistic Robotics.
+Cambridge, Mass: MIT Press_](http://www.probabilistic-robotics.org)